briannesbitt/Carbon/readme.md

 # Carbon

-A simple and convenient API extension for DateTime with PHP 5.3+
+A simple API extension for DateTime with PHP 5.3+

     ```php
     printf("Right now is %s", Carbon::now()->toDateTimeString());